Command vs. Control

 Frequently asked questions

-Is command more important than velocity?
+Does location matter more than velocity?

-Command is trainable.
+It is trainable.
 It develops from a repeatable delivery combined with deliberate target practice — throwing to a specific spot every bullpen pitch rather than just filling the zone.

 Related guides & benchmarks